Thug Life (2025 film): Age gap between Kamal Haasan and the lead actresses

 In the film's trailer, Haasan's character was seen in a romantic relationship with Trisha's character.
-The trailer had also showcased a deep lip lock sequence between Abhirami and Haasan.
-The portrayal drew criticism from some audiences due to the 29-year age difference between Haasan and the actors.
+The trailer had also showcased a lip lock sequence between Abhirami and Haasan.
+The portrayal drew criticism from some audiences due to the 29-year age difference between Haasan and the actresses.
 Mani Ratnam addressed the concerns, noting that such age differences are not uncommon in real life and encouraged audiences to view the romance in the context of the characters, rather than the actors themselves.

 Kamal Haasan's Kannada–Tamil comment

 During a promotional event for the film in Bengaluru on 28 May 2025, Kamal Haasan remarked that the Kannada language had emerged from the Tamil language.
 The statement received criticism from several people, with many deeming the claim factually incorrect and culturally insensitive.
 The following day, the Karnataka Film Chamber of Commerce (KFCC) issued a statement demanding a public apology from Haasan within two days, or the film would be banned from release in the state.

 On 30 May, KFCC announced that the film was banned as Haasan refused to apologise.
 The issue was subsequently brought before the Karnataka High Court, where, on 3 June, Haasan stated that he himself had decided to not release the film in Karnataka on 5 June.
 Justice M. Nagaprasanna adjourned the hearing to 10 June.
 The same day, the Tamil Film Active Producers Association requested the KFCC to lift the ban to ensure a 5 June release for the film in Karnataka.
 Haasan's decision to not apologise and release on 5 June in Karnataka was supported by some fans and audiences, with the tag #IStandWithKamalHaasan trending on social media.

-Sparsha R.K., who dubbed the Kannada dialogues for Trisha, stated that the boycott was disappointing due to her also being part of the film, but also meant that she was against Haasan's claim.
 On 17 June, the Supreme Court of India advocated for the film's release in Karnataka, saying the law cannot be dictated by mob threats.
 However, the film's Karnataka distributors remained firm on not releasing the film there.